-Keyword Purpose oldtypes Specifies additional user file types to be versioned or deleted. out Specifies an alternate output file prefix. rcmd Specifies the nastran command path on the master/slave systems. rmtdiskmsg Enables or disables the "sdir and/or dbs disks are remotely mounted" message. scratch Specifies the database DBsets are to be deleted at job completion. sdirectory Specifies each per-host directory to contain MSC Nastran temporary files.
-Separate directories with a comma or with the PATH separator, i.e., ":" on Linux and ";" on Windows. slaveout Specifies the .f04 and .f06 files from the slave tasks are to be appended to the .f04 and .f06 files of the master task.
+3 ., Keyword Purpose append Requests the .f06, .f04, and .log files to be concatenated. hostovercommit Requests more tasks per host than CPUs. hosts Specifies list of hosts to use.
+Separate hosts with a comma or with the PATH separator, i.e., ":" on Linux and ";" on Windows. mergeresults Specifies the results from each DMP task are to be merged into the standard files from the parent host. ncmd Linux: Specifies an alternate notification command. notify Requests notification when the job completes. old Specifies versioning or deletion of previously existing output files. oldtypes Specifies additional user file types to be versioned or deleted. out Specifies an alternate output file prefix. rcmd Specifies the nastran command path on the parent/child systems. rmtdiskmsg Enables or disables the "sdir and/or dbs disks are remotely mounted" message. scratch Specifies the database DBsets are to be deleted at job completion sdirectory Specifies each per-host directory to contain MSC Nastran temporary files.
+Separate directories with a comma or with the PATH separator, i.e., ":" on Linux and ";" on Windows. childout Specifies the .f04 and .f06 files from the child tasks are to be appended to the .f04 and .f06 files of the parent task.